craftech-io/pipeline-generator/README.md

 ## Install package

-You can make a varitual environment:
+You can make a virtual environment:

 ```shell
 $ python3 -m venv venv